mrc-ide/individual/joss/paper.md

 # Summary

-`individual` is an R package which provides users a set of useful primitive elements for specifying individual based models (IBMs), with special attention to models for infectious disease epidemiology.
+`individual` is an R package which provides users a set of useful primitive elements for specifying individual-based models (IBMs), also called agent-based models (ABMs), with special attention to models for infectious disease epidemiology.
 Users build models by specifying variables for each characteristic describing individuals in the simulated population using data structures from the package.
 `individual` provides efficient methods for finding